turingschool/savile/contributing.md

 For this design project, this may include:

-New components, elements, css rules
+- Adding new components, elements, tokens, css rules
+- Fixing bugs in exiting CSS

 - We don't need to create a MINOR version for every change unless we want it to be publicly available to other applications.
 We can have multiple PRs included in 1 MINOR version update.